 Physiotherapy treatment can improve our dogs’ health.
 It can help with all kinds of health issues – from neurological conditions to soft tissue damage.
 But not only dogs can benefit.
 Apart from dogs, horses and cats are the animals that most commonly receive physiotherapy.
 So we can say almost any animal can benefit.

-Because this is a very fascinating subject, I ask Veterinary Physiotherapist, Hannah Gill few questions.
-Hannah provides a mobile canine and equine veterinary physiotherapy service throughout Cheshire, Shropshire, Derbyshire, Staffordshire and North Wales; as well as Somerset, Devon, Dorset and Wiltshire.
+Because this is a very fascinating subject, I ask Veterinary Physiotherapist, Hannah Gill a few questions.
+Hannah provides a mobile canine and equine veterinary physiotherapy service throughout Cheshire, Shropshire, Derbyshire, Staffordshire, and North Wales; as well as Somerset, Devon, Dorset, and Wiltshire.

 How did your passion for veterinary physiotherapy start?